-FIGURES
+• FIGURES

 Use the term "Figure" to refer to and number ALL charts, graphs, and photos in your paper.
-We prefer to receive charts and graphs that have been created in Excel; submit the original xls file(s).
+We prefer to receive charts and graphs that have been created in Excel (do not place images of figures in Excel) Submit the original xls file(s).
 Do NOT use PowerPoint.
 For charts and graphs created in statistics software, please submit each as a pdf file.
-Use of color is permissible, but keep in mind that colors may not be distinguishable when printed in black and white.
 Submit photographs and images as high resolution jpg or tif files.
 If needed, submit a separate Word document containing your figure captions.
 Please do not copy/paste your figures into the Word document containing your text.